 4) Hippo bag or skip bag

 A Hippobag (sometimes called a skip bag) is a strong, bulky plastic bag that is used as a small skip.
 You fill it up with your bulky waste, then pay someone to collect it.
-Like skips, hippo bags are well suited to loose, dirty, heavy waste because they help contain it all in one place without the rubbish falling out onto your drive, garden or carpet.
+Hippo bags are well suited to loose, dirty, heavy waste because they help contain it all in one place without the rubbish falling out onto your drive, garden or carpet.

 Hippo bags come in three sizes: 1 cubic yard, 1.5 cubic yards, and 4 cubic yards.
 In addition, you can buy empty bags from most major DIY chains and builders' merchants.

 Once filled, a Hippo bag can be collected by Hippowaste (the company that makes the bag) or any private waste contractor.
 Hippo waste charges £145, £175 and £245 (including VAT) to collect their three bag sizes.
 However, they only collect if the bag is placed within easy reach of the road because they use a hoist to lift the bag and limit what you can put in a Hippo bag.

 Uisng a waste collector to empty it